Stock Market Earnings Boom

 Scare Headlines In The Media Not Focused On Earnings

-And for all of the scare headlines in the media generally none of them are focused on earnings.
+And for all of the scare headlines in the media, generally none of them are focused on earnings.
 Why?
 Because earnings are decent.

-So if you speak to any contributors, authors, prognosticators, or investors who have driven scary headlines ask them about earnings, they'll probably answer, "earnings look pretty good."
+So, if you speak to any contributors, authors, prognosticators, or investors who have driven scare headlines, ask them about earnings.
+They'll probably answer, "Earnings look pretty good."

 Knowing earnings also gives you the confidence to own the right stocks in any market.
-Even if any of those scary headlines prove correct, if you own stocks that have solid earnings growth that you can lean on, you'll be able to muscle through market swings (even though we haven't seen too many swings of late).
+Even if any of those scare headlines prove correct, if you own stocks that have solid earnings growth that you can lean on, you'll be able to muscle through market swings (even though we haven't seen too many swings of late).

 Conclusion